 Our comprehensive teaching manual shares our collaborative planning and teaching methodology, the specific needs and requirements of teaching in correctional settings, facts about the justice system, and support for engaging learners in the arts.
 The manual is available to all members that participate in the Teacher Training.
 An expanded version of the manual, with additional information on the foundations of art and art history and content specific to peer teachers who are currently incarcerated, is available for everyone enrolled in our Facilitator Training course in correctional institutions.

 This innovative collaboration grows directly out of our work with participants who are incarcerated, specifically at the California Institution for Men, where the peer leaders began and developed a set of bylaws.
 Peer Leaders support PAC's teaching team through helping to monitor supplies, assisting teachers in classes, encouraging new participants, and more.
 This provides unique leadership opportunities for incarcerated participants while lending the teaching team support from people with experiential knowledge of the institution.

 ARTS FACILITATOR TRAINING

-The Peer Leaders led to the development of our Arts Facilitator Training, which is an extensive 6-month training and apprenticeship for incarcerated artists to become facilitators.
+The Peer Leaders program inspired our Arts Facilitator Training, an extensive 60-hour training and 3-month apprenticeship for incarcerated artists seeking to become facilitators.
 For those that are incarcerated, this longer training offers university-level content in the arts and education, space for shared dialogue and reflection, and opportunities to develop and practice teaching skills.
 At the culmination of the training, peer facilitators develop and lead a multidisciplinary art program at the prison with PAC mentorship.